-More and more, brands are turning to micro influencers to increase brand awareness and engagement through social media.
+More and more, marketers are turning to micro influencers to increase brand awareness and engagement through social media.
 Engagement results are said to be much higher due to the simple fact that people relate to micro influencers.

 As consumers have steadily lost trust in advertising, there has been a shift to preferring genuine recommendations from friends and family.
 Micro influencers are characterized as relatable, genuine and trustworthy.
 Let’s dig a bit deeper as to why people relate to micro influencers.